 Strings.
-Kittens love string games and are quick to pounce when they see an opportunity.
+Cats love string games and are quick to pounce when they see an opportunity.
 But swallowed string can cause intestinal damage and may require expensive surgery to remove.
-Keep tinsel, thread, dental floss, rubber bands, yarn, cords from blinds, necklaces, dangly earrings, and anything similar out of your kitten's reach as they can be fatal.
+Keep tinsel, thread, dental floss, rubber bands, cords from blinds, necklaces, dangly earrings, and anything similar out of your cat's reach as they can be fatal.

 Cords.
 Bundle up and hide any electrical wires or cords.
-Kittens find them tempting to chew on and may try to pull out plugs.
+Cats find them tempting to chew on, and they may try to pull out plugs.

 Bags.
-Kittens love the way plastic bags sound and move; however, plastic bags are not safe for kittens since they often try to chew on them or climb into them.
-Paper bags are a safer option, but make sure to cut off bag handles as kittens can get caught in them.
+Cats love the way plastic bags sound and move; however, plastic bags are not safe for cats since they often try to chew on them or climb into them.
+Paper bags are a safer option, but make sure to cut off bag handles as cats can get caught in them.

 Unsafe hiding places.
-Block access to dangerous places for kittens, such as behind stoves, refrigerators, motors, washers, dryers, etc.
+Block access to dangerous places for cats, such as behind stoves, refrigerators, motors, washers, dryers, etc.

 Open windows/doors.
 Contrary to popular belief, most cats that fall from windows don't survive.
-Make certain all your windows are kitten-proof (screens should be tight!) and can't be pushed open.
+Make certain all your windows are cat-proof (screens should be tight!) and can't be pushed open.